canselcik/subsequence/README.md

 ![](https://raw.githubusercontent.com/canselcik/subsequence/master/public/images/architecture.png)

 ### Installation Instructions
-1. Make sure you have Java 8 installed along with a PostgreSQL database.
+1. Make sure you have Java 8 installed along with a PostgreSQL database set up.
 2. Download and install Play 2 Framework from playframework.com.
 This guide will assume you're extracting Play into your `$PATH`.
 3. Subsequence uses the following environment variables to know how to communicate with the database and the